Approximate full conformal prediction in an RKHS

 \end{assumption} The $\rho$-Lipschitz property of the loss in its second argument is classically used for establishing the uniform stability property \citep[][Definition~19]{bousquet2002stability}.

 \begin{assumption} There exists a constant $\gamma \in \paren{0, \infty}$ such that, for every $y \in \mathcal{Y}$,

-\end{assumption} Note that the above assumptions hold for the three loss functions presented at the end of Section~\ref{sec.predictor} (See Appendix~\ref{sec.example.loss.function}).
-Moreover, a loss function verifying both \eqref{asm.loss.lipschitz} and \eqref{asm.loss.convex} turns out to be $\rho$-admissible in the sense described by \citet[in Definition 19]{bousquet2002stability}.
-As a consequence, uniform stability bounds do already exist when Learning in an RKHS \citep[in Theorem 22]{bousquet2002stability}.
+\end{assumption} Note that the above assumptions hold for the three loss-functions presented at the end of Section~\ref{sec.predictor} (see Appendix~\ref{sec.example.loss.function}).
+Moreover, a loss-function verifying both \eqref{asm.loss.lipschitz} and \eqref{asm.loss.convex} turns out to be $\rho$-admissible in the sense described by \citet[in Definition 19]{bousquet2002stability}.
+As a consequence, uniform stability-bounds do already exist when Learning in an RKHS \citep[in Theorem 22]{bousquet2002stability}.

-{\emph{Designing an approximation to the predictor.}} The main reason for the high computational cost of the full conformal confidence region is the expression of the predictor $\pred{\lambda;}{y}$ which depends on $y$ and should be (in general) recomputed each time the value of $y$ changes.
-For reducing the computational burden, a natural idea is then to approximate the value of $\pred{\lambda;}{y}$ by $\pred{\lambda;}{z}$, where $z \in\mathcal{Y}$ denotes a fixed point in a neighborhood of $y$.
+{\emph{Designing an approximation to the predictor.}} The main reason for the high computational cost of the full-conformal prediction-region is the expression of the predictor $\pred{\lambda;}{y}$ which depends on $y$ and should be (in general) recomputed each time the value of $y$ changes.
+To reduce this computational burden, a natural idea is then to approximate the value of $\pred{\lambda;}{y}$ by $\pred{\lambda;}{z}$, where $z \in\mathcal{Y}$ denotes a fixed point in a neighborhood of $y$.

 In what follows, let us define the approximation $\tilde{f}_{\lambda; D^y} := \pred{\lambda;}{z}$ to $\pred{\lambda;}{y}$, for any fixed $z \in \mathcal{Y}$.
 For such a given $z \in\mathcal{Y}$, the non-conformity scores approximation are then obtained from $\tilde{f}_{\lambda; D^y}$ as